Heinrich Brüning: Political crisis and government dissent

 Brüning's harsh economic policies undermined the tacit support of the Social Democrats for the government, while the liberal and conservative members of the cabinet favoured opening the government to the right.
 President Hindenburg, pushed by his camarilla and military chief Kurt von Schleicher, also advocated such a move and insisted on a cabinet reshuffle, especially the removal of ministers Joseph Wirth and Theodor von Guérard, both from the Centre Party.

-The president's wishes also hampered the government's resolution in combatting the extremist parties and their respective paramilitary organisations.
+The president's wishes also hampered the government's resolution in combating the extremist parties and their respective paramilitary organisations.
 The chancellor and president agreed that the brutality, intolerance, and demagogy of the Communists and Nazis rendered them unfit for government, and Brüning believed the government was strong enough to steer Germany through the crisis without the support of the Nazis.

 Nonetheless, he negotiated with Hitler about toleration or a formal coalition, without yielding to the Nazis any position of power or full support by presidential decree.
-Because of these reservations the negotiations came to nothing and as street violence rose to new heights in April 1932, Brüning had both the Communist "Rotfrontkämpferbund" and the Nazi Sturmabteilung banned.
+Because of these reservations, the negotiations came to nothing and as street violence rose to new heights in April 1932, Brüning had both the Communist "Rotfrontkämpferbund" and the Nazi Sturmabteilung banned.
 The unfavourable reaction in right-wing circles further undermined Hindenburg's support for Brüning.

-Brüning agonized over how to stem the growing Nazi tide, especially since Hindenburg could not be expected to survive another full term as president should he choose to run again.
-If Hindenburg were to die in office, Hitler would be a strong favorite to succeed him.
+Brüning agonised over how to stem the growing Nazi tide, especially since Hindenburg could not be expected to survive another full term as president should he choose to run again.
+If Hindenburg were to die in office, Hitler would be a strong favourite to succeed him.

 Restoring the monarchy

-In his posthumously published memoirs Brüning claims, without support of contemporaneous documents, that he hit upon a last-ditch solution to prevent Hitler from taking power: restoring the Hohenzollern monarchy.
+In his posthumously published memoirs, Brüning claims, without support of contemporaneous documents, that he hit upon a last-ditch solution to prevent Hitler from taking power: restoring the Hohenzollern monarchy.
 He planned to persuade the Reichstag to cancel the 1932 German presidential election and extend Hindenburg's term.
 He would have then had the Reichstag proclaim a monarchy, with Hindenburg as regent.
 Upon Hindenburg's death, one of Crown Prince Wilhelm's sons would have been invited to assume the throne.
 The restored monarchy would have been a British-style constitutional monarchy in which real power would have rested with the legislature.

-He managed to garner support from all of the major parties except the Nationalists, Communists, and Nazis, making it very likely that the plan would get the two-thirds majority required for passage.
+He managed to garner support from all of the major parties except the Nationalists, Communists, and Nazis, making it very unlikely that the plan would get the two-thirds majority required for passage.
 The plan floundered, however, when Hindenburg, an old-line monarchist, refused to support restoration of the monarchy unless Kaiser Wilhelm II was recalled from exile in the Netherlands.
 When Brüning tried to impress upon him that neither the Social Democrats nor the international community would accept any return of the deposed Kaiser, Hindenburg threw him out of his office.